Need Help? Give us a call.

 Another piece of restaurant POS system hardware that Clover offers up is the Clover Mini.
 This restaurant POS system hardware is the first fully countertop option that Clover offers.

-Finally, if you’re looking for a full-blown countertop restaurant POS system from Clover, look to the Clover Station.
-This is arguably the best POS system for restaurants that need a high-speed, top-performing countertop POS system.
+Finally, if you’re looking for a full-blown countertop restaurant POS system from Clover, consider the Clover Station.
+This is the best POS system Clover offers for restaurants that need a high-speed, top-performing countertop POS system.

 With the Clover Station, you’ll be able to process all forms of payments, ring customers up, scan barcodes, and print receipts.
 Plus, you’ll have the option between a high-speed receipt printer or one that features a customer-facing display.